MICHIGAN CAR ACCIDENT ATTORNEY | MICHIGAN AUTO ACCIDENT

 Another important note: In Michigan, the mini-tort rule states that the most you can recover from the person at fault for damage done to your vehicle is $1000.
 This is reimbursement for your deductible and has a $1,000 cap.

 Need More Answers?
-Contact Our Michigan Car Accident Lawyers
+Contact Our Michigan Auto Accident Lawyers

-Have more Michigan car accident questions?
+Have more Michigan auto accident questions?
 Call our experienced staff of Michigan car accident lawyers and ask them for free by dialing 855-MIKE-WINS or e-mail us.
-Remember, NO FEES are charged until we settle your Michigan accident case.
+Remember, NO FEES are charged until we settle your Michigan car accident case.